cloudmesh/cloudmesh-pi-cluster/README.md

 We have chosen not to use network booting, but boot from the SD Cards.
 For this, we use our unique `burn` program to burn the Pi's.
 This allows you to immediately start with an OS that has all the needed information on it.
-However, we need one master py that we configure with the pi imager.
+However, we need one manager py that we configure with the pi imager.

 TODO: point to the documentation

-TODO: Briefly describe how we burn the master and set it up
+TODO: Briefly describe how we burn the manager and set it up

 TODO: Then describe briefly how we burn

 ### Prerequisite

-Once you have set up the master and have network access, you must conduct the following steps
+Once you have set up the manager and have network access, you must conduct the following steps

 First, we update the system and install python3 in ~/ENV3 with the